-For the 2018 financial year (FY2018), AustralianSuper paid over \$1 billion of income tax in Australia - which makes AustralianSuper one of Australia's largest taxpayers.
+For the 2020 financial year (FY2020), AustralianSuper paid approximately \$1 billion of income tax on behalf of our members in Australia - making AustralianSuper one of Australia's largest taxpayers.
+In addition, AustralianSuper pays taxes all over the world in respect of our global investments and activities.

-AustralianSuper is pleased to publish this transparency report for its second year of adopting the Federal Government's Voluntary Tax Transparency Code (the Code).
+AustralianSuper is pleased to publish this tax transparency report for its fourth year adopting the federal government's Voluntary Tax Transparency Code (the Code).

-While the specific requirements of the Code do not extend to include superannuation funds, AustralianSuper is pleased to support this initiative through its voluntary participation.
+Whilst the specific requirements of the Code do not extend to include superannuation funds, AustralianSuper recognises the importance of transparent disclosure and is pleased to provide our members and other interested parties with insight into: